-Court upholds California Prop.
-22 in big win for gig firms like Lyft and Uber - NewsBreak
+Court Upholds California Prop.
+22 In Big Win For Gig Firms Like Lyft And Uber - NewsBreak

 After pushing unsuccessfully to get the ride-share industry exempted from the new law, Uber and Lyft upped the ante, threatening to write a ballot measure to do so unless they could negotiate another deal.
 They argued that changing drivers’ status would reduce workers’ flexibility and “ pose a risk to our businesses .”

 It is one of several ballot measures in recent years backed by business interests and aimed at overturning new state laws .
-On the same 2020 ballot as Proposition 22 was Proposition 25, backed by the bail bond industry , to overturn a new law ending cash bail.
+On the same 2020 ballot as Prop.
+22 was Prop.
+25, backed by the bail bond industry , to overturn a new law ending cash bail.
 Voters agreed to ditch the law.

 In the 2022 election, the tobacco industry paid for an initiative asking voters to reconsider a state law banning flavored tobacco, but they upheld the ban .
 More examples are likely headed for the 2024 ballot, including an industry-backed referendum to overturn a new law that creates a council to regulate wages and working conditions in the fast food industry and a referendum — backed by oil and gas groups — to overturn a state law that prohibits new wells within 3,200 feet of homes, schools, hospitals and other “sensitive” locations.